My favorites | English | Sign in

 displayExactValues boolean false Whether to display a shortened, rounded version of the values on the top of the graph, to save space; false indicates that it may.
 For example, if set to false, 56123.45 might be displayed as 56.12k.

-displayZoomButtons boolean true Whether to show the zoom buttons, where false means no.
+displayZoomButtons boolean true Whether to show the zoom links ("1d 5d 1m" and so on), where false means no.

-fill number 0 A number from 0—100 (inclusive) specifying the alpha of the fill of the line graph.
+fill number 0 A number from 0—100 (inclusive) specifying the alpha of the fill below each line in the line graph.
 100 means 100% opaque fill, 0 means no fill at all.
+The fill color is the same color as the line above it.

 legendPosition string 'sameRow' Whether to put the colored legend on the same row with the zoom buttons and the date ('sameRow'), or on a new row ('newRow').